keptn-contrib/artifacthub/helm/0.1.0/README.md

 ### Step 3: Add the Job-Executor configuration file

-The following job-executor configuration file (referred to as job config or `job/config.yaml`) allows you to
+The following Job Executor configuration file (referred to as job config or `job/config.yaml`) allows you to
 * deploy using `helm upgrade`,
-* rollback using `helm rollback`, and
+* rollback your deployment using `helm rollback`, and
 * scale up as a remediation action using `kubectl`

 Add the following content to a file called *helm-job-config.yaml* in your current working directory: